 For both retail investors and institutions, the foreign exchange market is full of lucrative temptations.
 Some trade as a side business at home, others partner with foreign exchange brokers, and many aim ambitiously to set up their own brokerage firms to participate in the market.

 Where there is demand, there is opportunity.
 But, starting your own brokerage is not without its challenges.
 So, what aspects do start-up forex brokers need to consider?
+First of all you need to learn what is a Brokeage Account and their limitations

 - Analyze the market and competitors